NAR Code of Ethics & Professional Standards

 For more information regarding the REALTOR Code of Ethics provided by the National Association of REALTORS, click here.
-If you are a REALTOR seeking to renew your training for Code of Ethics (required every two years), you can also visit this page for the free NAR training course found here.
+If you are a REALTOR seeking to renew your training for Code of Ethics (required every three years), you can also visit this page for the free NAR training course found here.

 The REALTOR Code of Ethics is designed to protect REALTORS and the public from unfair practices.
 Learning about what the REALTOR Code of Ethics can help protect you and your investment.

 If you are considering filing an Ethics Complaint you can read all about the options and processes available to you here.

 If, while using the services of a REALTOR® you encounter questionable conduct on the part of the REALTOR®, you have the option of filing an ethics complaint with the Association where that REALTOR® holds membership.

 Associations of REALTORS® are responsible for enforcing the REALTOR® Code of Ethics.
 The Code of Ethics requires a higher standard of professionalism than what is required by law or regulation.
 Note that only real estate professionals who choose to become REALTORS® are subject to this code.

 Many difficulties result from misunderstanding, miscommunication, or lack of communication.
 If you have an issue with a real estate professional, you may want to speak with the individual or with a principal broker in the firm.
 Open, constructive discussion often resolves questions or differences, eliminating the need for further action.